que-es-markdown

 Markdown uses a syntax based on special characters that are intuitive and easy to remember.
-This makes it very easy to read, it’s almost like reading plain text.
+This makes it very easy to read; it’s almost like reading plain text.
 This is the main advantage over other formats like HTML or XML.

 Origin and History of Markdown

-Markdown was created by John Gruber in 2004 with the aim of providing a way to write plain text documents that could be easily converted to HTML (Hypertext Markup Language), but without having to deal with the complexities of HTML code.
+Markdown was created by John Gruber in 2004 with the goal of providing a way to write plain text documents that could be easily converted to HTML (Hypertext Markup Language), but without having to deal with the complexities of HTML code.

 Since its creation, Markdown has evolved and adapted to new needs and contexts.
 In 2006, a more formal specification called “Markdown Extra” was introduced, which added additional features like tables and term definitions.

-This evolution of Markdown was an advantage because it allowed for the introduction of new functionalities.
+This evolution of Markdown was an advantage because it allowed the introduction of new functionalities.
 But, on the other hand, it is also a headache that we will have to get used to, as some functionalities are not fully standardized.

 However, it has progressively become a very popular language for technical writing.
-It is especially important in the fields of programming and web development (although, of course, it is not limited to these, and we can use it in any other).
+It is especially important in the field of programming and web development (although, of course, it is not limited to these, and we can use it in any other).

-Example of Basic Syntax
+Basic Syntax Example

 # Main Title